jordanhiltunen/reprise/README.md

 of speed and conservative memory use that we would otherwise be unable to accomplish in pure Ruby alone.

+For more on why and when you might want to use this gem, see [Why Reprise?](#why-reprise).

 ## Installation

 Add this line to your application's Gemfile: